aws-samples/deep-learning-models/models/nlp/albert/README.md

 1. Create an FSx volume.

 2. Download the datasets onto FSx.
-You will need English Wikipedia and BookCorpus, and helper scripts for downloading will be forthcoming.
+The simplest way to start is with English Wikipedia.

 3. Create an Amazon Elastic Container Registry (ECR) repository.
 Then build a Docker image from `docker/ngc_sagemaker.Dockerfile` and push it to ECR.